MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Proofs

-Since $\sP_{X \sim \gX_{ic}} \left[ \Gcor{X} \right]$ does not depend on $M$ or $\alpha$, it holds that
+Since $\sP_{X \sim \Xic} \left[ \Gcor{X} \right]$ does not depend on $M$ or $\alpha$, it holds that

-where the last equality holds because under \cref{ass:clean}, $h^M (x)$ being correct guarantees $\gts{0} (x)$'s correctness.
-Since $f^M (\cdot)$ must be correct when $h^M (x)$ and $\gts{0} (x)$ are both correct, the mixed classifier must be correct at clean examples correctly classified by $h^M (\cdot)$.
-Hence, maximizing $f^M (\cdot)$'s clean accuracy on $h^M (\cdot)$'s mispredictions is equivalent to maximizing $f^M (\cdot)$'s overall clean accuracy. \end{proof}
+where the last equality holds because under \cref{ass:clean}, $\hM (x)$ being correct guarantees $\gts{0} (x)$'s correctness.
+Since the mixed classifier $\fM (\cdot)$ must be correct given that $\hM (x)$ and $\gts{0} (x)$ are both correct, $\fM (\cdot)$ must be correct at clean examples correctly classified by $\hM (\cdot)$.
+Hence, maximizing $\fM (\cdot)$'s clean accuracy on $\hM (\cdot)$'s mispredictions is equivalent to maximizing $\fM (\cdot)$'s overall clean accuracy. \end{proof}